 - Now, let’s run and bring us something you would bring to space.
 Name it and tell us WHY you want to bring it.
 After discussing we played a game and the students brought so many funny and unusual items they would bring to space! 🤣

-To continue the session, we had online, live interactive crafting and the children had so much fun making their own solar system model.
+We had online, live interactive crafting to continue the session, and the children had so much fun making their own solar system model.
 The presentation below includes the picture that represents the sizes of the planets and another one showing their texture and color in more detail.
 You can read the instruction for the craft in the picture below.

 Here’s one cute finished craft!